This page contains frequently asked questions about Omega Concrete Countertop SealerTM.

 Q: Does it stand up to mustard?

 A: Mustard is an extreme staining agent due to the coloring (often turmeric) and acidity.
 Mustard and Tabasco Sauce (a brand of hot pepper sauce) are the only substances that made a slight stain (a little color, not etching) after 24 hours, but that stain bleached out.
 Only the surface of the sealer stained – the concrete did not stain – and again, it was fixed easily with bleach.
-Please see the test results above.
+Please see the test results report above, and about halfway through the stain test performance video.

 Q: Is it grease/oil resistant?